This post was most recently updated on July 6th, 2018

 - Teaches phonics/letter recognition

 While access to some of the site is free, complete access to math activities and reading through 2nd grade level requires a paid subscription.
-I don’t think it costs very much, but I find the free parts of the site to be sufficient to supplement my youngest learners, especially when utilized with some of the other resources here.
+Although I don’t think it costs very much, I find the free parts of the site to be sufficient to supplement my youngest learners, especially when utilized with some of the other resources here.

 - Access to real books of all genres